OpenLineage/OpenLineage/proposals/1681/naming_schemas.md

 ```

 In this Snowflake schema, we can add the properties relevant only to Snowflake and require ones that are absolutely necessary.
 The open question here is how to define the correct `name` and `namespace` in this subschema, as the author is unsure how.
 Perhaps in this method, `name` and `namespace` simply need to be their own schemas that are part of the `allOf`.

+Another possibility is to only specify `namespace` and `name` schemas that the `main/spec/OpenLineage.json` defs can then reference, as `Datasets` and `Jobs` are already defined there.
+Then these `namespace` and `name` schemas can be defined very precisely, with each integration getting more specific, and a `Dataset` can be updated to take one of these more specific schemas.
+This may be much simpler than the above.

 Ultimately, these JSON schemas should get created into classes with various attributes and validation.